gahgsp/spycrow/README.md

 ## How to Play

-Use AWSD keys to move to player.
+Use AWSD keys to move the player.
 You must reach the tile with the pumpkin to eat it.
 Remember to avoid the view from the scarecrows using the grass tiles to finish the mission!

 Tip: pay attention to the "eye icon" on the left!
 When you are on a grass tile, it will show that you are invisible to the scarecrows, so use this as an advantage in your mission.